Reviewed by a licensed CPA · Last updated:

 What is the annual gift tax exclusion?

-The annual gift tax exclusion for 2024 is $18,000 per recipient ($19,000 in 2025).
+The annual gift tax exclusion for 2026 is $19,000 per recipient (unchanged from 2025).
 Gifts within this amount per recipient per year do not require a gift tax return and do not reduce your lifetime exemption.
-A married couple can give $36,000 per recipient through gift splitting.
+A married couple can give $38,000 per recipient through gift splitting.
 Direct payments of medical expenses and tuition paid to providers are excluded from gift tax without limit and represent an often-underutilized wealth transfer opportunity for families with the means to use them.

 When should I start estate planning?

 Estate planning is not just for the wealthy or elderly — it is appropriate for anyone with assets, dependents, or a business interest.
 The right time to start is now.
 The most effective strategies work best when implemented over time rather than in a last-minute rush.
-Given the scheduled 2026 federal exemption sunset, individuals with estates approaching $7 million per person should be actively reviewing their plans in 2024 and 2025 to capture the current elevated exemption before it potentially decreases.
+Even with the federal exclusion now permanent at $15 million (tax year 2026), families with NJ inheritance tax exposure, New York estate tax exposure, or growing business interests benefit from reviewing their plans regularly.
 We coordinate with your estate planning attorney to ensure the tax strategy aligns with your legal documents.